Juan Winans

-Juan Winans is an American singer/songwriter, music producer, and a third-generation member of the Winans family.
+Juan Winans is an American singer-songwriter, record producer, and a third-generation member of the Winans family.

 Family and early life

-Juan Winans was born in Detroit, MI on July 24.
-The second child of four (Carvin Jr., Joy & Ian) born to Carvin Winans (b.
+Juan Winans was born in Detroit, Michigan, on July 24.
+The second child of four (Carvin Jr., Deborah Joy Winans & Ian) born to Carvin Winans (b.
 1958) and Deborah Kerr Winans.
-His paternal grandparents, David (April 20, 1934 – April 8, 2009) and Delores Winans met each other in 1951, at the ages of 17 and 16 while singing in the Lemon Gospel Chorus.
+His paternal grandparents, David (April 20, 1934 – April 8, 2009) and Delores Winans (September 22, 1936) met each other in 1951, at the ages of 17 and 16 while singing in the Lemon Gospel Chorus.
 They married two years later; the marriage lasted nearly sixty years, producing ten children.
-Mom & Pop Winans, as they would come to be known, had seven sons, David Jr, Ronald, Carvin, Marvin, Michael, Daniel, Benjamin, then three daughters, Priscilla, Angelique, and Debra.
+Mom & Pop Winans, as they would come to be known, had seven sons, David Jr, Ronald, Carvin, Marvin (Marvin Winans), Michael, Daniel, Benjamin (BeBe Winans), then three daughters, Priscilla (CeCe Winans), Angelique, and Debra.
 Both David's father and grandfather were preachers in the Pentecostal church, and he himself raised his ten children in a strict religious home.
-They taught their children how to sing and they honed their skills performing quartet music at their great grandfather's church.
+They taught their children how to sing and they honed their skills performing quartet music at their great-grandfather's church.
 However, it was not until 1980 that Marvin, Carvin, Michael and Ronald were discovered by Andrae Crouch, who signed them to Light Records as The Winans.